11 of the Fastest Growing Vegetables For Your Homestead

 But let’s not forget about how many harvests you can get from a single plant, an important factor in growing speed.

 In a survival situation, water access can become an issue.
-Consider adding some rain barrels to your yard or your site ahead of time to have plenty of the wet stuff.
+Consider adding rain barrels to your yard or site ahead of time to have plenty of the wet stuff.

 11 Fast-Growing Vegetables For Your Plot